Squidex/squidex-samples/csharp/Sample.Blog/Readme.md

 # C# Blog Sample

+WORK IN PROGRESS: WILL LOOK MUCH BETTER SOON

 You can create an app with prepulated schemas directly in Squidex.

 ## How to run it?